Table of Contents

-Excessive alcohol consumption is known to cause damage to both the physical and mental well-being, especially if consumed regularly or in large amounts.
+Excessive alcohol consumption is known to cause damage to both physical and mental well-being, especially if consumed regularly or in large amounts.
 More so, it can lead to a lowered immune response, particularly when combined with stress.
+Let us understand in this article how excessive alcohol and viral infections are interlinked.

 Castle Craig’s Medical Director, Professor Jonathan Chick, advises that during the COVID-19 pandemic it is important to avoid regular heavy drinking and heavy drinking sessions.
 Reducing or ceasing heavy drinking should improve immunity within days, (except in the case of liver damage).